jasonrandrews/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/streamline_per_function/profiling.md

 Periodic sampling shows where time is spent by highlighting the program location when a sample is taken.
 Frequently executed code is more likely to be running when samples are taken.
 Periodic sampling is a performance compromise because tracing every instruction of an application would be too slow.

-Unfortunately, periodic sampling doesn't provide any information about of the efficiency of the code or explain how the hardware is being utilized.
+Periodic sampling doesn't provide any information about of the efficiency of the code or explain how the hardware is being utilized.
 For example, it does not report if the code has a high cache miss rate or poor branch prediction near the sample.

 Event-based sampling identifies areas of code where a specific hardware event is occurring.
 If cache misses are occurring in a particular function it might mean that the function is operating inefficiently, but it may be hard to tell if increasing cache utilization will have any impact on the entire program runtime.